 Use specific modalities of vehicles will create business opportunities as well as opportunities for human connection.

-Some users will use Serendipity in their everyday lives.
+Some will use Serendipity in their everyday lives.
 Others, like Jannette, only use personal vehicles for leisure activities with children.
-Future features might include the ability to help child passengers within a car connect to social encounters.
+Future features might focus on helping child passengers discover social encounters.

 A user's social environment is impacted both by their age and the community they belong to.
 In Ryan's case, Serendipity might attempt to strengthen the ties he has with distant family and family friends.